-Among these are all the games and tournaments - chess, Set, other card games, Canadian Parliamentary Debate, but also pool, table tennis, soccer, Frisbee, racketball, tennis and pickleball.
-And then there are the great trips - hiking, cycling, indoor rock climbing, the Boston Science museum, and Six Flags amusement park.
+Among these are all the games and tournaments - chess, Set, other card games, Debate, but also pool, table tennis, football with a round ball, tennis and pickleball.
+And then there are the great trips - indoor rock climbing, Powell's bookstore, bowling, Canon Beach, to name just a few.

 Throughout, you have a great sense of humor.
 You had to have a great sense of humor to wear some of the costumes you wore, or made your counselors wear, during Spirit Week.
-I particularly liked the entries in the limerick contest.
 The point is, through your geeky natures bouncing off each other, you create a unique spirit and have a lot of fun.